Phileosopher/commonplace/engineering-graphics.md

 For a long time, "wireframe" models were the only way to capture a 3-dimensional view, which mostly used the above-mentioned vector graphics technology imposed onto a pixellated screen.
 Once the technology became advanced enough, the graphical designers were able to fill in the shapes to create polygon-based art.
 Flight simulators were the first to embrace the idea fully, but many games at first would use polygon-based rendering for the characters with paneled or static backgrounds.
 Polygons for *everything*, though, became industry standard by the early 2000's, though it has generally not aged well.

 One of the short-lived divergences from wireframe modeling involved using "voxels" (volumetric pixels) to use a 3-dimensional grid of blocks to capture a game world.
-It looked awkward, but about as effective as the polygons of the time.
+It looked awkward, but it was impressive given the constraints of the polygon count.
 However, increasing polygon counts was less CPU-intensive compared to shrinking voxel size, so the trend died quickly.

 To compensate for the increased load in graphics, one clever workaround was to use "raycasting", which draws lines out from the 3D-modeled perspective of the user, then only renders the portion of the world that the user actually sees.
 This can also be coupled with the illusion of "motion blur" caused by [cameras](engineering-camera.md) to further cut down on graphics processing requirements.